-The global aviation safety oversight system (GASOS) is a voluntary ICAO assessment and recognition programme for safety oversight organizations (SOOs) and Accident Investigation Organizations (AIOs).
+The global aviation safety oversight system (GASOS) is a voluntary ICAO assessment programme for safety oversight organizations (SOOs) and Accident Investigation Organizations (AIOs).
 For the initial phase of GASOS an SOO is defined as an RSOO or any other intergovernmental regional or subregional aviation safety oversight body that supports a State or group of States in carrying out their safety functions and activities.
 In this context an SOO expressly does not include private entities.
 Similarly, an AIO is an intergovernmental regional accident and incident investigation organization (RAIO).

-ICAO will first assess the qualifications and capabilities of a SOO/AIO to provide specific functions or activities against a set of objective criteria.
-If the assessment is satisfactory ICAO will then issue recognition to the organization for its qualifications and capabilities to provide those functions or activities to States.
+ICAO will first assess the qualifications and capability of a SOO/AIO to provide specific functions or activities against a set of objective criteria.
+If the assessment is satisfactory ICAO will then issue recognition to the organization for its qualifications and capability to provide those functions or activities to States.
 ICAO will also publish a directory of recognized SOOs/AIOs and the functions and activities they are able to provide so that ICAO member States can easily find organizations to assist them.

 As the world of aviation continues to evolve at

 a very rapid pace many States struggle to keep up with the developments in

 In January 1999, ICAO launched the Universal Safety Oversight Audit Programme (USOAP) in response to widespread concerns about the adequacy of aviation safety oversight around the world.
 These regular and mandatory audits assess whether a member State has effectively and consistently implemented the critical elements of a safety oversight system, which enable the State to ensure the implementation of ICAO's safety-related Standards and Recommended Practices (SARPs) and associated procedures and guidance material.

 After nearly two-decades of assessments

 many States continue to struggle in complying with international aviation